 You wouldn't let a little thing like not having a corkscrew stop you from enjoying that bottle of wine you just bought, right?
 Seriously, if MacGyver can light a fuse without a match or build a bomb out of a fire extinguisher, there has to be some kind of creative alternative to the corkscrew.

 As it turns out, we found five.
-Watch these videos to see what lengths people will go to to open a bottle of wine in a pinch.
+Watch these videos to see the lengths to which people will go to open a bottle of wine in a pinch.
 If necessity isn't the mother of invention, the desire for a glass of wine certainly is.

 1. With a shoe